andocmdo/codex/docs/config.md

 # If necessary, extra query params that need to be added to the URL.
 # See the Azure example below.
 query_params = {}

+# If the upstream API exposes a different path than `/chat/completions` or
+# `/responses`, override it here.
+The value is appended to `base_url` without
+# additional path segments.
+[model_providers.lara.paths]
+chat = "chat/assistant/stream"
 ```

 Note this makes it possible to use Codex CLI with non-OpenAI models, so long as they use a wire API that is compatible with the OpenAI chat completions API.
 For example, you could define the following provider to use Codex CLI with Ollama running locally: